EricSpencer00/GluCoPilot/GluCoPilot/README.md

 ## Overview

-GluCoPilot helps users manage their diabetes by integrating data from multiple sources and providing AI-powered insights and recommendations.
-The app connects with Dexcom CGM devices, Apple HealthKit, and MyFitnessPal to create a comprehensive diabetes management platform.
+GluCoPilot helps users manage their diabetes by integrating health data and providing AI-powered insights and recommendations.
+The app uses Apple HealthKit and MyFitnessPal to create a comprehensive diabetes management platform.

 ## Features